-In 1655, king Frederick III of Denmark gifted the Faroe Islands to his favorite statesman Kristoffer Gabel, the ruler of the von Gabel Family.
-This Gablatíðin was actually the darkest chapter in the history of Torshavn that covered up the islanders in various ways.
+In 1655, king Frederick III of Denmark gifted the Faroe Islands to his favourite statesman Kristoffer Gabel, the ruler of the von Gabel Family.
+This Gablatíðin was the darkest chapter in the history of Tórshavn that covered up the islanders in various ways.

 As the trade monopoly was in the family's hands, it greatly affected the lives of the Faroese people.
 They faced real bad times even to sustain their day-to-day living.
-Also the imported goods were limited and costly to afford.
+The imported goods were limited and costly.

-With 1709, conditions improved in Tórshavn when the trade monopoly became a royal monopoly where goods were supplied from Copenhagen thrice a year.
-The same period did face a plague of smallpox that considerably reduced its population.
+In 1709, conditions improved in Tórshavn when the trade monopoly became a royal monopoly where goods were supplied from Copenhagen thrice a year.
+During the same period, the city was hit by smallpox that considerably reduced the population.

 Tórshavn truly started to develop into a small town during the latter half of the 18th century.
-The era of Niels Ryberg stabilized its trade and economy and filled the warehouses with goods.
-Besides this, he even made profit from fishing, which later became the most important economic factor to the islands.
+The era of Niels Ryberg stabilised trade and economy and filled the warehouses with goods.
+Besides this, he even started earning profit from fishing, which later became the most important economic factor to the islands.

 Free trade came to the Faroe Islands in 1856 that opened the islands up to the world.
-It was the beginning of transformation for Tórshavns economy.
-In 1866, the town's council was founded and later, in 1909 it became a market town with the same municipal charter as Danish market towns.
-With the modern harbor built in 1927 large ships come in.
+It was the beginning of a transformation for the Tórshavn's economy.
+In 1866, the town's council was founded, and later, in 1909, it became a market town with the same municipal charter as Danish market towns.
+The modern harbour built in 1927 helped larger ships to berth.

-Tórshavn slowly flourished where in 1974, the neighboring villages Hoyvík and Hvítanes were made a part of the town area.
-Afterward even more municipalities joined the Torshavn municipality.
-Torshavn’s Cathedral, first built in 1788 and then rebuilt in 1865 has been the seat of the Bishop of the Faroe Islands since 1990.
+Tórshavn slowly flourished in 1974, and the neighbouring villages Hoyvík and Hvítanes and other villages joined the Tórshavn municipality.
+Tórshavn's Cathedral, first built in 1788 and then rebuilt in 1865, has been the seat of the Bishop of the Faroe Islands since 1990.